NBA Rumors: Signing Joakim Noah A ‘No-Brainer’ For Los Angeles Lakers, Says Eric Pincus

 — Dan Devine (@YourManDevine) October 13, 2018

-Joakim Noah has failed to live up to expectations since joining the Knicks in 2016.
+Joakim Noah failed to live up to expectations since joining the Knicks in 2016.
 Last season, the 33-year-old center found himself out of New York’s rotation, resulting in a heated argument with former Knicks Head Coach Jeff Hornacek.
 Though David Fizdale is now the new head coach, the presence of Enes Kanter, Mitchell Robinson, and Luke Kornet makes Noah the odd man out in New York.

 The Knicks may no longer need Noah on their team, but the veteran center can still be valuable to a team who lacks frontcourt depth.
 According to Eric Pincus of Bleacher Report, signing Noah is a “no-brainer” for the Lakers, especially if he can prove that he can still play.